StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 The availablility of DynamicHMC, the huge progress made by the Turing.jl team over the last 2 years, the introduction of Julia `projects` in addition to Julia `packages`, the novel approach to notebooks in Pluto.jl and the work by [Karajan](https://github.com/karajan9/statisticalrethinking) were a few of the ideas that triggered exploring a new setup for StatisticalRethinkingJulia.

-An early, experimental version of StructuralCausalModels.jl is also included as e dependency in the StatisticalRethinking.jl v3.0.0 package.
+An early, experimental version of StructuralCausalModels.jl is also included as a dependency in the StatisticalRethinking.jl v3.0.0 package.

 ## Purpose of this package